 14. Don't use vinegar on unsealed or damaged grout

-In this instance, the vinegar will penetrate into the spaces of air and grime in the grout.
-It will then begin to disintegrate the cement in the grout.
-If, however, you have sealed your grout and it is kept in good condition, the vinegar won’t be an issue to you, (even on coloured grout).
+If, however, you have sealed your grout and it is kept in good condition, the vinegar won’t be an issue to you, (even on colored grout).

-Dilute with 2 parts vinegar, 1 part water.
-Spray it on; let stand for 15 min, wipe clean with a very damp sponge using a baking soda/water solution to neutralize the acidity of vinegar, then wipe clean water using a damp sponge.
+Sealed grout – Dilute with 2 parts vinegar, 1 part water.
+Spray it on; let stand for 15 min, wipe clean with a very damp sponge using a baking soda/water solution to neutralize the acidity of the vinegar, then wipe clean water using a damp sponge.

 15. Don't use vinegar to eliminate pet stains on your carpet

-Vinegar is a great disinfectant and will clear some stains in your rug or carpet very effectively and deodorize the smell.
+Vinegar is a great disinfectant and will clear some stains on your rug or carpet very effectively and deodorize the smell.

-That being said, the pet stains may disappear from your sight, however to your pet the underlying odour will remain.
-As cats and dogs like to revisit, or mark their territory in specific places, you may well find yourself with another stain and another bottle of vinegar.
+So, as cats and dogs like to revisit or re-mark their territory in specific places, you may well find yourself with another stain and another bottle of vinegar.

 It would be best on this occasion to work through the stain with an enzymatic carpet cleaner which can be found in most good pet stores.

-If you wish to mask the odours using essential oils please read my post on; Essential oils and the danger to cats, dogs and birds.
+If you wish to mask the odors using essential oils please read my post on; Essential oils and the danger to cats, dogs and birds.

-Never start mixing together, “safe” chemicals to see what the end result would be.
-No chemical is ever truly safe and even the experts get it wrong sometimes, so please… just don’t do it!
+No chemical is ever truly safe and even the experts get it wrong sometimes, so please…